 At last, a blank canvas on which to create your pièce de la résistance!

-Marketing (def.) – A technique of creating and distributing valuable, relevant and consistent content to attract and acquire a clearly defined audience
+In the world of advisory marketing, success is defined by how well you communicate your worth.
+Marketing (def.) – A technique of creating and distributing valuable, relevant and consistent content to attract and acquire a clearly defined audience.
+For those starting a financial advisory firm, this definition is the cornerstone of your financial advisor business plan.

 So, now what do you do when that blank canvas is just vacuously staring back at you?